What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 What is the difference between a guideline and a policy?

-A policy is mandatory and enforceable.
+A policy is mandatory and enforceable — violations can lead to disciplinary action.
 A guideline is recommended and flexible, designed to support judgment and consistency rather than discipline.
+The language is the clearest signal: policies use "must" and "required," while guidelines use "should" and "recommended."

 What is the difference between a guideline and an SOP?